Important Library Web Links

 Wireless access to the internet and law school network is available in all areas of the library.

 There are two computer labs for your use on the second floor of the library.
-Printing on laser printers (10 cents / page) is billed to your law school account, but free printing from Lexis is also available.
+Printing on laser printers (10 cents per page) is billed to your law school account, but free printing from Lexis is also available.

 There are 15 study rooms within the library.
 Groups of two or more can reserve a room for up to four hours per day.
-Study rooms can be reserved online or at the Circulation Desk.
+Study rooms can be reserved online or at the Information Desk.

 Reserved Open Carrels